Category Archives: Arts & Humanities

 This concert is part of the City of Takoma Park’s Takoma Park Arts series, which includes free concerts, theater, dance performances, art exhibitions, and other events at the Takoma Park Community Center.
 For more info about all of our upcoming events, sign up for our e-newsletter.
 Join us and celebrate the arts!

-TAKOMA ARTERY EXHIBITION OPENING RECEPTION
+TAKOMA ARTERY GROUP EXHIBITION

 Takoma Park Community Center